khudgins/documentation/agent/linux/secureDelete.rst

 DESCRIPTION
 ~~~~~~~~~~~

-It invokes the Secure Removal tool (http://srm.sourceforge.net/) to securely remove temporary files containing sensitive information, such an encryption keys and services passwords, to make sure they cannot be recovered using forensic techniques.
+Invokes the Secure Removal tool (http://srm.sourceforge.net/) to securely remove temporary files
+containing sensitive information (such an encryption keys and services passwords) to make sure
+they cannot be recovered using forensic techniques.

 OPTIONS
 ~~~~~~~